We need meaningful, authentic engagement with First Nations, Métis and Inuit communities to ensure:

 Wampums are visual memory keepers that help record history and communicate ideas.
 Beaded patterns represent a person, nation, event, invitation, shared values and understandings/agreements between two or more parties.
 The Haudenosaunee used traditional Wampum belts as covenants and petitions for understanding.
 They used the words spoken during an agreement to make the Wampum.
 The Wampum was used for ceremony, teaching, and reminders of law and values, according to the Museum of Ontario Archaeology.

-In 1613, the Dutch and the Haudenosaunee created an agreement known as the Two Row Wampum, with two purple rows surrounded by three white rows.
+The Two Row Wampum has two purple rows surrounded by three white rows.
 One purple row represents the ship of the Dutch.
 The other purple row is the Haudenosaunee canoe.
-Each row is travelling down the river of life side by side, neither attempting to steer the other's vessel.
-The three white rows represent three principles to solidify the treaty: friendship and peace between the two people in an agreement that will last forever.
+Each row is travelling down the river of life side by side.
+Neither is trying to steer the other's boat.
+The three white rows represent the three principles of the treaty: peace, respect, and friendship between the two people in an agreement that will last forever.

 Urban Indigenous community organizations are mandated to serve the needs of urban Indigenous people by providing culturally appropriate services.
 Today, people living in urban settings make up 85 per cent of the Indigenous population, according to the National Association of Friendship Centres: Urbanization and Indigenous Peoples in Canada.

 Learn about the different Indigenous organizations in Niagara and the programs and services they offer.
 You can also sign up for their newsletters and attend local events.

 The Fort Erie Native Friendship Centre produced a docuseries highlighting Indigenous history in Niagara.
 Together, the videos are less than an hour long.

 In 2021, Niagara Region created a mandatory course for all staff which includes the viewing of this locally-developed docuseries.